 Right now, you could eat a donut, book a trip to Tahiti, and tell your boss to buzz off.
-Why don’t you?
-Because at some level, you understand the value of delayed gratification.
+You don’t do these things because at some level, you understand the value of self-control and delayed gratification.

 Delayed gratification means saying “no” to something you want in the moment in exchange for a greater benefit or reward later.
 It’s the work of putting off pleasure, especially when indulging in that pleasure would have adverse consequences down the road.